 How to Watch the WNBA on Saturday: TV Channel, Game Times and Odds

-The Atlanta Dream versus the Dallas Wings is one of two compelling options on today's WNBA slate.
+The Connecticut Sun versus the New York Liberty is one of two strong options on today's WNBA slate.

 Catch live WNBA games, plus tons of other sports and shows, with a free trial to Fubo!